NWNR100051 Exercises in instrumental analytical chemistry

 Major and Trace Elements in Honey Samples

-Analysis is performed using our novel ICP-AES system.
-You will perform quantification of the analytes via external calibration with internal standardization.
-Primary emphasis is that you learn and understand contamination-free analytical procedures.
+Analysis is performed using our ICP-AES system.
+You will prepare samples for inorganic analysis, and perform quantification of the analytes via external calibration with internal standardization.
+You will learn and understand contamination-free analytical procedures.

-Quantify caffeine in coffee, tea or energy drinks - any caffeine containing drink you bring along.
+Quantify caffeine in coffee, tea or energy drinks - any caffeine-containing drink you bring along.
 Learn how to extract the caffeine from drinks which may contain high amounts of fat, proteins and sugar prior to GC-MS quantification.
-Are you sure you detect caffeine?
-What is the confidence level of your identity confirmation?
 In addition, find out how to minimize analytical errors.

-The EU Nitrates Directive mandates Member States to monitor waters for nitrate concentrations on a regular base.
-Ion chromatography with conductometric detection will be employed to control the environmental limits.
+The EU mandates that member states must monitor nitrate concentrations in water on a regular basis.
+Methods based on ISO standards will be employed -ion chromatography with conductometric detection and UV-VIS photometry.
 The learning focus is on understanding method-intrinsic errors and on identifying potential error sources.

 Products and Intermediates in Fermentation Biotechnology Samples

-Get familiar with a routine method you will find in all biotech labs and identify the pitfalls.
-Ion exclusion HPLC with refractive index and spectrophotometric detection is used to determine various biotechnologically relevant compounds in fermentation supernatants.
-Another emphasis of this example lies on instrument maintenance and the design of analytical experiments.
+Get familiar with a routine method you will find in many biotech labs.
+Ion exclusion HPLC with refractive index and photodiode array detection is used to determine various compounds in fermentation (cell factory) supernatants.
+Additional emphasis is placed on routine HPLC maintenance and column care.

 Coumarin in Tonka Beans